 Just like the Genie in the Aladdin story, you’ll share your wishes with him.
 Tell Genie what you like- toddler rides, thrill rides, princesses and more.
 Genie will help build an itinerary and then direct you to rides when wait times are shorter.

 This service is digital and built into the My Disney Experience and Disneyland apps.
 There are two tabs, Tip Board and My Day.
 This portion of the Disney Genie Service is free to use but you must have a linked ticket to get personalized recommendations on the My Day tab.
 Without a ticket Genie just shows you current wait times and upcoming shows on the Tip Board.
 It just won’t be a personalized itinerary.

 TravelingMom Tip: If you haven’t updated your MyDisneyExperience app in awhile do it!
 The full power of Genie only works on updated apps and you certainly don’t want to be trying to run an update the first time you need to buy Genie+.

 $15 Disney Genie+: When to Buy It and What It Includes

 The portion of Disney Genie Service that is not free is the FastPass+ style perk: access to the shorter ride lines, now called Lightning Lanes.

-Disney Genie+ service will cost $15 per ticket per day at Walt Disney World Resort.
-At Disneyland, the cost is $20 per ticket per day, the same price Disney charges for MaxPass.
+Disney Genie+ service costs $15 per ticket per day at Walt Disney World Resort.
+At Disneyland, the cost is $20 per ticket per day, the same price Disney used to charge for MaxPass.